 Species Climate change (from National Ecosystem Change in population size (1995 - 2016) Future prospects rating Explanatory notes Brandt's bat Overwinter survival and recruitment may be affected by climate change.
 Directions of impacts unclear.
 Cold wet springs likely to have negative effect.
 Reduced tree growth in the south, and increases in north and west.
 Pests / disease issues affecting habitat likely to increase.
-DD Population- Unknown Range-Unknown Habitat-Unknown
+DD Population- Unknown Range-Unknown Habitat - Unknown

-Habitat drivers Species Change in Priority area habitats 1990 - 2007 ^(a) Current trajectory of trend Broadleaved woodland(roosts and foraging) ↑ 4.7% Increased interest in afforestation as part of climate change mitigation measures means that the total area of broadleaved woodland is likely to continue to increase.
+Habitat drivers Species Change in Priority area habitats 1990 - 2007 (a) Current trajectory of trend Broadleaved increase.
+However, the current trajectory of increase and for a single for woodland recently converted into another la ↑ 4.7% Increased interest in afforestation as part of climate change mitigation measures means that the total area of broadleaved woodland is likely to continue to increase.
 However, the current trajectory of increase is modest once the loss of existing woodlands is taken into account; and the available statistics do not adjust for woodland recently converted into another land use (Forestry Commission 2017, Forestry Commission 2016).
 The rate of new planting of woodland (conifer and broadleaved combined) has fallen over the past 20 years, whilst the rate of restocking has remained approximately stable in all countries.
-Bechstein's bat Urban (roosts frequently in buildings, and impact of urban expansion on suitability of ↑ 4.5% Regeneration of brownfield sites may limit rate of expansion of urban areas, although this is unlikely to outweigh increases resulting from the conversion of grassland to built environments.
+Bechstein's bat Urban (roosts frequently in buildings, and impact of urban expansion on suitability of 个 4.5% Regeneration of brownfield sites may limit rate of expansion of urban areas, although this is unlikely to outweigh increases resulting from the conversion of grassland to built environments.
 Expansion of urban and suburban habitat expected in order to meet housing demand.
 Unimproved grassland (foraging adjacent to woodland) ↓ 7% Likely decline in future as agricultural intensification continues.
 The amount of land used for rough grazing has declined by 15% over the last 15 years (Khan 2015).
 However, most loss of arable land has been because of a transfer to Neutral Grassland, reflecting less intensive management - therefore some areas have some functional similarity to rough grassland.
 However, ploughing of permanent pasture is likely to be particularly detrimental to key prey species.